 RingCentral is another internet phone system that we can highly recommend.
 However, Nextiva has a slight edge over RingCentral, thanks to its cheaper pricing plans.

-VoIP Frequently Asked Questions
+VoIP Frequently Asked Questions (FAQs)

 Before you get started with VoIP, you may have a few questions about how it all works.

-Is VoIP Good for Small Business?
+Is VoIP Worth It for Small Businesses?

-VoIP is a great option for small businesses, because unlike with traditional business phone systems, you don’t have to set up complicated equipment or have an IT staff to manage it.
+VoIP is a great option for small businesses because unlike with traditional business phone systems, you don’t have to set up complicated equipment or have an IT staff to manage it.
 This makes it a lot more accessible for businesses on a budget.

 How Much Is VoIP Monthly?